Version Control

 Edit the Latest Version of a Datamap

-Users can begin by editing the latest instantiated version of a Datamap (not older versions).
+Users can begin editing any version of a Datamap.

 Edits can be made in either of the following areas: